sudosean/mw-workshop/README.md

 ## Step 3: Starting Job
 <a name="StartingJob"></a>
-A Job is event based meaning it is triggered `on` some event.
-A Git event, such as ‘pull request opened', or ‘push’; this may or may not be further defined to one or more specific branches
+A Job is event based meaning it is triggered `on` some Git event, such as ‘pull request opened', or ‘push’; this may or may not be further defined to one or more specific branches

-Tell github how to start the Job in `lint-code-base.yml` by defining the `on` block which follows the `name` key
+Tell GitHub how to start the Job in `lint-code-base.yml` by defining the `on` block which follows the `name` key

 <img width="575" alt="Screen Shot 2022-08-09 at 2 12 15 PM" src="https://user-images.githubusercontent.com/7821732/183762351-38736cc1-b843-4f11-803a-30d2c309a71f.png">

 ### Best Practices
-- There should be only one Action Workflow per Git Event + Branch type, there are no issues with having multiple branch / multiple Git events in a single workflow,
+- There should be only one Action Workflow per Git Event + Branch type, however there are no issues with having multiple branches / multiple Git events in a single workflow

 ## Step 4: Load Steps
 <a name="LoadSteps"></a>
-A Job is a collection of sequential Steps to run that should perform a discrete piece of work in the CICD pipeline (example, Lint, Build, Test, Deploy, etc.)
+A Job is a collection of sequential Steps to run that should perform a discrete piece of work in the CICD pipeline (e.g. Lint, Build, Test, Deploy, etc.)

 Create a Job using the `Jobs` key in `lint-code-base.yml` following the `on` event defined in step 3:

 <img width="292" alt="Screen Shot 2022-08-09 at 2 26 00 PM" src="https://user-images.githubusercontent.com/7821732/183764445-546df892-6d3e-4b0c-8194-6d30db1c2de5.png">